- Define ecology and describe the major sub-disciplines: behavior, population ecology, community ecology

 Based on where these patterns of heat, wind, and precipitation, where do you predict the world’s deserts should be?

-Deserts are one of many common communities, which are classified according to temperature and precipitation profiles into biomes.
+Deserts are one of many recurring ecosystems on the planet.
+When an ecosystem pattern recurs, we identify it as a biome and classify it according to temperature and precipitation profiles.
 Biomes can be terrestrial (shown below), aquatic, or marine.

-Alternatively, if we categorize biomes along axes of temperature and precipitation then we can use the graphical organization to predict how environmental changes can alter the biome found in a specific location.
+If we categorize biomes graphically along the axes of temperature and precipitation, then we can use the graphical organization to predict how environmental changes can alter the biome found in a specific location.

 If a wet tundra biome experiences an increase in average annual temperature, what biomes would you predict the community in that location to shift to over time?